dwatson3/beating-heart/README.md

-A beating-heart using the CSS Animation Property
+A beating-heart using the CSS Animation Animation-iteration-count property

+Free Code Camp Visual Design Section